rosegaray/Likesaver/README.md

 # :heart: Likesaver
 Likesaver is a service that automatically downloads pictures from a Twitter user's "like" activity to a designated Dropbox folder.
-It allows a user to automatically save pictures from Twitter simply by ‘liking’ the tweet containing the picture, as opposed to taking a screenshot or saving manually.
+It allows a user to automatically save pictures from Twitter simply by "liking" the tweet containing the picture, as opposed to taking a screenshot or saving manually.

 ## Demo
 (insert link to demo video)